an Issues Forum

 restricted forms of public involvement.
 A quiet model, the Issues

-Forum, has evolved over the last decade and is now making a splash.
+Forum, has evolved over the last decade and is now making a splash with 25 forums in 15 communities across three countries.

-Despite thousands of political online discussions across the Internet, an active and useful online public commons most likely does not -yet- exist for your local community.
+Despite thousands of political online discussions across the Internet, an active and useful online public commons using real names with basic civility most likely does not -yet- exist for your local community or neighborhood.

 Most online discussions are based on a specific topic, cause, or hosted by someone with an ax to grind or perhaps a secret agenda.
+Online newspapers host anonymous slug fests that attract only the nastiest among us.
 What we need are geography-based, multi-topic, non-partisan online public spaces where citizens with diverse perspectives and backgrounds gather for online discussion, dialogue and deliberation on real public issues.
 We need an online citizen assembly that brings people together from across the political spectrum.

 discussions sustain involvement because members only have to make a